What We Believe

 As Sinners, we fear God.
 Servile fear of the Lord is a direct result of sin.
 The proper response of a sinful creature before the Holy One is fear (Exod 19:16, Ps 99:1–3, Isa 66:2, Dan 6:26, Isa 64:2, Ps 199:120, Job 26:11, Ezra 10:3, Isa 2:31, Ps 9:20, etc.).
 Even the believer is to work out his faith in fear and trembling (Phil 2:12).
 All of mankind ought to fear the day of judgment (Acts 17:31, Matt 12:36, 2 Cor 5:10).
 All of mankind ought to fear the wrath of God.

 The Wrath of God may be defined as God’s holy and settled disposition toward sin.
 God is an impartial judge (Rom 2:11).
-However, we may not understand God’s wrath as a “merely an inevitable process of cause and effect in a moral universe” (Dodd).
-Rather, the wrath of God relates directly to his jealousy (Deut 6:15).
+The wrath of God relates directly to his jealousy (Deut 6:15).
 Since God’s jealousy relates to his personal attributes, his wrath is also personal.
-God’s wrath is “distinguishable from the usual arbitrary maliciousness of deities of other ancient Near Eastern religions” (J. W. Simpson, Jr.).
 God’s immutability insures his wrath is not capricious or arbitrary.
 Unlike human anger, God’s impassability insures his wrath is not the product of an explosive anger.
 The Bible describes God’s wrath as a cup filled to the brim being poured out upon the earth (Jer 25:15–17).
 While under God’s wrath, mankind “in a in a stupor, asleep, or drunk, lurches irremediably toward the approaching disaster” (Eichrodt).
 Drunk on God’s wrath, the world finds itself condemned in two ways: